AIMTRON ELECTRONICS

 Aimtron's 3-Layer Response

-• 02. $80-90M RFQ Pipeline Activated: Pipeline of ₹800-900 Cr flowing to avoid China without shipping risk.
+• 02.
+Pipeline Activation: Massive RFQ pipeline flowing to avoid China without shipping risk.
 Three ODM contracts (~$10M each) signed.

 05 • STRATEGIC LEAP

-International Control Services, Inc. - Decatur, Illinois
+Aimtron International Controls (AIC, formerly ICS) - Decatur, Illinois

-Target Profile: ICS
+Target Profile: AIC

 Facility58,000 sq ft + 3.9 acres expansion land